-(ii) Plan M does not violate the requirements of section 411(d)(6) (or section 401(a)(11)) merely because, as of July 1, 2004, the plan amendment has eliminated P's option to receive a distribution in any of the various annuity contract forms previously available.
+(ii) Plan M does not violate the requirements of section 411(d)(6) (or section 401(a)(11)) merely because, as of November 1, 2005, the plan amendment has eliminated P's option to receive a distribution in any of the various annuity contract forms previously

 (4) Effective date.
-This paragraph (e) is applicable on the date of publication of final regulations in the Federal Register.
+This paragraph (e) is applicable on January 25, 2005.

-Robert E. Wenzel, Deputy Commissioner for Services and Enforcement.
+Mark E. Matthews, Deputy Commissioner for Services and Enforcement.